Effects of High or Low Estrogen in Men

 TWO STUDIES LOOKING INTO THE EFFECT OF HIGH ESTRADIOL ON LIBIDO IN MEN ON TESTOSTERONE THERAPY

 I have been warning men and clinics not to be so aggressive treating estradiol in men with the overuse of anastrozole.
-Here is a recent study done in Houston.
+Here is a recent study was done in Houston.

 Elevated serum estradiol is associated with increased libido in men receiving testosterone replacement therapy (TRT), according to researchers.